 GeneCards Summary for SCN9A Gene

 SCN9A (Sodium Voltage-Gated Channel Alpha Subunit 9) is a Protein Coding gene.
-Diseases associated with SCN9A include Paroxysmal Extreme Pain Disorder and Erythermalgia, Primary.
-Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include ion channel activity and sodium ion binding.
-An important paralog of this gene is CACNA1G.
+Diseases associated with SCN9A include Paroxysmal Extreme Pain Disorder and Indifference To Pain, Congenital, Autosomal Recessive.
+Among its related pathways are Cardiac conduction and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and sodium ion binding.
+An important paralog of this gene is SCN2A.

 UniProtKB/Swiss-Prot Summary for SCN9A Gene